 4. Investment, savings and retirement documents.
 If you work with a qualified financial planner or tax expert, you may have access to a particular system that lists and track this information in an organized way that many of us don't have at home.
 However you plan and track your investments, it should be included in your kit.

 5. Indexes, contact sheets and guides.
 Some people need a little guidance, others need a lot.
 A family financial emergency kit needs to be usable by all designated family members.
 Put yourself in the role of a friend or family member who's been called in to help you in a crisis.
 If you had to step in to settle an estate, healthcare or disaster emergency for a friend or family member and they weren't around to advise you, what information would you need to get started?
 In any category of information you include in a financial emergency kit, include a separate file or digital instruction that details people to call, account numbers if necessary, relevant online and physical addresses and other key data to advise that person about what's in front of them and what they should do.
 If you work with qualified financial experts, make sure their contact information is included.

 6. Easy access to essentials under lock and key.
 If you're away from home when damage occurs or if family members need to access vehicles or other spaces, make sure you have keys and access codes locked safely in your emergency kit.
 You will also want to ensure that your emergency contacts have the necessary access to your emergency kit in order to retrieve these materials.
 You or loved ones might also need access to funds, particularly cash in an emergency.
 If you don't have a bank account established strictly for emergencies that allows specific family members to write checks or make cash withdrawals, you should consider it.

-Bottom line: Building a financial emergency kit requires some thinking, but it can help you avoid major losses and speed up decision making in a crisis.
+Bottom line: Building a financial emergency kit requires some planning, but it can help you avoid major losses and speed up decision making, especially during uncertain times with like pandemics.
 Work with people you trust to make it accessible and useful to your family and trusted individuals.